AD – This post contains affiliate links

 For walking inspiration, check out the outdoorsy section here or head to Coco Travels, Sam is a twenty-something Derbyshire based travel blogger, she’s often out walking in the peaks and this blog post or her Instagram page is a good place to head if you’re looking for ideas for walks with friends.

 Just outside the Peak District, there’s the contemporary Casa hotel situated in the outskirts of Chesterfield.
 You would need a car to get into the national park (less than a 20 minute drive) but if you’re looking for nice accommodation to relax with the girls, they’re currently doing an amazing girls night in package.
-For £145pp you get a jacuzzi suite, robes and slippers, Cava and chocolate dipped strawberries, a mini spa treatment and a three course dinner in their lovely restaurant including glass of house wine!
+For £145pp you get a jacuzzi suite, robes and slippers, Cava and chocolate dipped strawberries, a mini spa treatment and a three course dinner in their lovely restaurant, Cocina including glass of house wine!
 There’s also a fab bar that serves great cocktails and tapas.

 Alternatively, for a right good laugh, consider staying in a youth hostel.
 Personally I’m not a massive fan of roughing it, but I have had the absolute best laughs staying with friends in a youth hostel on a walking trip.
 You can usually book a private room for your party and it’s very cheap!
 See all the YHA youth hostels in the Peak District here.
 Or for a touch more luxury consider glamping.
 There are various options across the Peak District.